Mississippi Territory: Law

 English common law dominated the development of the judicial system in the Mississippi Territory.
 The citizenry considered the laws imposed by Winthrop Sargent, the territory's governor, as repressive and unconstitutional.
 'Sargent's Code,' however unpopular, established the first court system for the territory and served as the precedent for later revisions.
 The area was in a dire need of competent judges at the end of the 18th century, at a time when the governor and three judges were supposed to write law to govern the new territory.
 In 1798, Sargent wrote to Timothy Pickering, Secretary of State, that this was his "great source of uneasiness"; he was anxiously awaiting the arrival of a new judge, William McGuire—but McGuire, who did not get to the territory in the fall of 1799, went back to his home in Virginia after only a couple of weeks.
-The two other judges were Judge Tilton, a man who had never practiced law and may have studied law only for a year (he left after an early disagreement with the governor, returning later for a brief spell), and Judge Bruin, a merchant of whom Sargent said he was "a worthy and sensible man [but] beyond doubt deficient".
+The two other judges were Daniel Tilton, a man who had never practiced law and may have studied law only for a year (he left after an early disagreement with the governor, returning later for a brief spell), and Peter Bryan Bruin, a merchant of whom Sargent said he was "a worthy and sensible man [but] beyond doubt deficient".
 "Aside from his innocence of legal knowledge, [he] was so often drunk or absent or both" (and had to resign to avoid impeachment), according to the reviewer of a 1954 study by William Baskerville Hamilton on Thomas Rodney, the federal judge who arrived in the territory in 1803 and helped organize it until his death in 1811.

 An 1802 judiciary act considerably simplified the court system.
 Several judicial reorganization acts followed in 1805, 1809, and 1814, though a modified form of Sargent's county court system and the considerable power held by judges continued.
 While the credentials of the members of the first territorial court were questionable, the quality of judges in later courts steadily grew.